swcarpentry/python-novice-inflammation/_episodes/05-lists.md

 > {: .output}
 >
 > Use the step size argument to create a new string
-> that contains only every other second character in the string
+> that contains only every other character in the string
-> "In an octopus's garden in the shade"
+> "In an octopus's garden in the shade".
+Start with
+> creating a variable to hold the string:
 >
 > ~~~
 > beatles = "In an octopus's garden in the shade"
 > ~~~
 > {: .language-python}
 >
+> What slice of `beatles` will produce the
+> following output (i.e., the first character, third
+> character, and every other character through the end
+> of the string)?
 > ~~~
 > I notpssgre ntesae
 > ~~~